Alvarado08/alvarado08/README.md

 Web Developer passionate about technology, seeking new challenges and bringing ideas to life

 * 🚀  I'm currently working on v3 Portfolio
-* 🧠  I'm solidifying my JavaScript knowledge through #100DaysofCode
+* 🧠  I'm learning TypeScript
 * ⚡  I love mexican and chinese food

 ### Skills